JetBrains/intellij-sdk-docs/topics/Dialog-and-popup-sizes.md

 ### Editor tabs

-Place your content into a <control>tab</control> in the editor when there are three or more columns in a row with important information that needs to be shown.
+Place your content into a <control>tab</control> in the editor when there are three or more columns in a row with code that needs to be shown.

 For example, the <control>Merge</control> functionality features a list of changes with actions in a tool window and two code editors with line numbers: